Gaoyuan-Li/multimodulon/docs/visualization.rst

   - White background boxes with light gray borders for readability
   - Simple gray lines connect labels to their corresponding points
   - No automatic repositioning to prevent labels from moving onto dots
+  - 10% axis margins added to ensure labels are fully visible
+  - Saved with 0.05 inch padding to prevent label cutoff
 * **Dotted lines**: Three reference lines at y=x (diagonal), x=0 (vertical), and y=0 (horizontal)

 Note: The threshold is automatically scaled based on the range of activities to handle negative ICA values appropriately.